gabrielm7281/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-*
+* A lot of remote places with people are very difficult and expensive to access and maintain so it is difficult to support the communities.
+Useful planes are all large and very expensive, which is not something small communities need

 ## Product
-* Show off the two pages, going over the product and what was currently availible
+* Go over the current tech and what it does
+* Go over the stats and how its innovative
+* Explain how its useful

 ## Process
-* Show some challenges written in the blog, as well as how I learned Foundation
+* SHow the grid system and the accordion
+* Explain some problems
+* How I defeated them

 ## Conclusion
-*
+* Its hard but rewarding to make good products

 <!-- EXAMPLE